-Compliance with fire safety codes is important not only for keeping your building safe from fires, but also for avoiding potentially damaging fire marshal fines.
+Compliance with fire safety codes is important not only for keeping your building safe from fires but also for avoiding potentially damaging fire marshal fines.
 If you operate a warehouse in Maryland, Virginia, or Washington, DC, the following are steps you need to take to make sure you are in line with all required codes.

-Warehouse Fire Safety: Meeting Fire Safety Codes
+Warehouse Fire Safety: How To Meet Fire Safety Codes

-- Maintain proper distance beneath sprinkler heads – you must have at least 18 inches of space below all sprinkler heads, as anything higher could block water flow and compromise your warehouse protection.
+- Maintain proper distance beneath sprinkler heads: You must have at least 18 inches of space below all sprinkler heads, as anything higher could block water flow and compromise your warehouse protection.

-- Allow for space between pallets – if you store things on pallets, make sure to keep three inches of transverse space on all sides of each pallet and six inches of longitudinal flue space between back-to-back rows.
+- Allow for space between pallets: If you store things on pallets, make sure to keep three inches of transverse space on all sides of each pallet and six inches of longitudinal flue space between back-to-back rows.